-Leica Q Typ 116 versus Sony RX1R II
+Leica Q Typ 116 vs Sony RX1R II

 The side-by-side display below illustrates the physical size and weight of the Leica Q Typ 116 and the Sony RX1R II.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the Q Typ 116 – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX1R II is notably smaller (29 percent) than the Leica Q Typ 116.
 Moreover, the RX1R II is markedly lighter (21 percent) than the Q Typ 116.
 In this context, it is worth noting that neither the Q Typ 116 nor the RX1R II are weather-sealed.